okbob/pspg/README.md

 * s - save content to file
 * / - search for a pattern which will take you to the next occurrence
 * ? - search for a pattern which will take you to the previous occurrence
-* n - for next match in backward direction
+* n - for next match
-* N - for previous match in forward direction
+* N - for next match in reverse direction
 * Alt M - switch (on, off) own mouse handler
 * Mouse button wheel - scroll vertical
 * Alt Mouse button wheel - scroll horizontal